-Keeping a business's data secure requires not only good technology but good policies.
-User carelessness is the biggest cause of breaches, and technical measures can't stop people from making dangerous mistakes.
-A set of policies which employees and contractors understand, together with training in how to apply them, should be a basic part of the strategy of any organization that has important data which it needs to protect.
+Keeping a business’s data secure requires not only good technology but good policies.
+User carelessness is the biggest cause of breaches, and technical measures can’t stop people from making dangerous mistakes.
+A set of policies that employees and contractors understand, together with training in how to apply them, should be a basic part of the strategy of any organization that has important data which it needs to protect.

 A well-written policy is clear and specific, but not so loaded with unnecessary detail that it takes a lawyer to decipher it.
 If it’s too hard to read, people will just skim over it without understanding.
 The essentials in a policy need to include what it requires, whom it applies to, and a broad overview of how to carry it out, as well as possible penalties for non-compliance.

 How strict the policies have to depend on the kind of organization.
 Offices that hold personal health information, handle credit cards or do classified work need especially tight policies.
 Any organization that handles money or personal information needs reasonably strict policies, though.
 There’s no such thing as an organization that is too small for attackers to pay attention to it; in fact, some criminals specialize in small organizations on the assumption that they have lax security.

 We can broadly divide policies into those which apply to all users and those which concern only IT personnel.
 Let’s look at a few in the first category, as examples.

 - Email policy.
 The policy should state to what extent it allows personal communication using company email, if at all.
 It should explain retention requirements, indicate what kind of language and commentary it prohibits, and spell out what use of third-party email services it allows or doesn’t.
 It should notify users that their mail may be monitored and they have no expectation of privacy.